tryyang2001/tp/docs/DeveloperGuide.md

 </p>

 `StorageManager` initializes all `Storage` subclasses with their respective paths.
-Acting as a medium, it then interacts with each of the respective `Storage` subclasses.
+Acting as an agent, it then interacts with each of the respective `Storage` subclasses, utilizing their `load` and `save` functionalities.
-This design declutters the code in Main and provides a platform to ensure each of the subclasses were utilized.
+This design de-clutters the code in Main and provides a platform to ensure each of the subclasses were utilized.
 It is also implemented with all of the `StorageInterface` interfaces to enforce methods of loading and saving to be fully implemented into the code.

 The `StorageManager` component loads and saves: